Welcome to the Sullivan County

 The District office also prepares a Consumer Confidence Report (CCR) annually.
 This report is published in the Milan Standard to notify the public of all constituents found in our drinking water and what levels of each constituent is allowable by the Department of Natural Resources (DNR).
 Anyone interested in obtaining a copy of the CCR report can call our office and we will gladly mail one to you.

-All water users must read their own meters each month.
-Meters should be read on the first day of the month or the earliest possible day thereafter.
+Customers who read their own meters and remit payments without notice should read their meters on the first day of each month, or the earliest date thereafter.
 Round the reading you take to the nearest 100 gallons.
 You will be provided a billing book with your beginning reading in it.
 Figure your consumption by subtracting the previous reading from the present reading.
 Look up the number of gallons used on the rate chart to determine what is owed.
 Customers using water for household use should pay from the domestic rate column.
 All others should use the non-domestic rate.
 Send your payment along with your billing coupon to Public Water Supply District # 1, P.O.
 Box 10, Milan MO 63556.

 All bills are due by the 10th of the month.
 A ten percent penalty must be added to your bill if not paid by the 10th.
 The Water District has a night drop box located outside the door at our office for your convenience.
 We cannot accept post-dated checks.
 We charge $15.00 on all returned checks.

-Failure to pay your bill by the last day of the month shall result in discontinuance of service.
+Failure to pay your bill by the twentieth day of the month shall result in discontinuance of service.

 First 1,000 gallons- $20.50